jpmintz01/oTree/README.md

 To work with individual apps, click the app, then the bottom link.

 Notes:
-- Apps Versions:
+- Apps Versions:<br>
--- PW 0.2.6
+-- PW 0.2.8<br>
--- RPS 0.2.7
+-- RPS 0.2.8<br>
+-- settings.py 0.2.8<br>
--- settings 0.2.7
+-- questionnaires 0.2.8
-- Readme Version 0.2.7
+- Readme Version 0.2.8
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
+- fix post-game questions<br>
+-- remove chicken <br>
+-- change questions to "Why did you choose the strategy you did?"
 - test server
 - test data collection
 - switch to postgresql?
 - runserver prodserver vs devserver
 - check peace-war payoffs (war-war should be negative...)
-- add adversary type and icon to RPS:
+- add adversary type and icon to RPS:<br>
--- instructions
+-- instructions<br>
--- decision & win page
+-- decision & win page<br>
 -- results page
-- create room & list of participant id's
+- create room & list of participant id's<br>
 -- Do I need to split them up by AU College?
-- Add counterbalancing (will do this by repeating apps then hiding unused ones.
-Probably a better way to do this, but will only explore if I have time.
-Either way, results will be the same).<br>
--- 1. PW,RPS-(H/A) (using treatment within RPS to randomize A/H)<br>
--- 2. RPS-(H/A),PW2<br>
--- 3. RPS-(A/H),PW2<br>
--- 4. PW,RPS-(A/H) <br>
--- Means (PW, RPS, PW2) <br>
--- create RPS-(A or H) from RPS and PW2 from PW
---- randomize adversary player id
 - Change/update/add immediate visual feedback on decisions
 - change/update/add post-game feedback
 - block browser commands (back/reload/keyboard/etc)
 -

 To do later:
-- Clean up code (low priority as long as it works)
+- Clean up code (low priority as long as it works)<br>
+-- so clunky, but it works<br>
 -- Move styles and such to global page
 - Comment code (before publishing)